-2 Class Hours 2 Lab Hours 3 Quarter Credit Hours Prerequisites: GMW 141, GMW 201, GMW 231
+2 Class Hours 2 Lab Hours 3 Quarter Credit Hours Prerequisites: GMW 141, GMW 201, GMW 231 Co-requisites: GMW 220, GMW 232

 Every package is seen by 100% of a brand's consumers.
 This course introduces students to the 3D design, art, and technology of enclosing, protecting, and promoting products for distribution, sale, and use.
 Three-dimensional packages will be printed and constructed.